vcfvct/aws-exam/README.md

   * At the conclusion of a lifecycle hook, the result is either ABANDON or CONTINUE.
   * cooldowns or health check grace period starts after the lifecycle hook complete.
 * with `Default Termination Policy`, during scale-in, the instance launched from the `oldest` launch configuration.
+* Instances in standby state are still managed by Auto Scaling, are charged as normal, and do not count towards available EC2 instance for workload/application use.
+Auto scaling does not perform health checks on instances in the standby state.
+Standby state can be used for performing updates/changes/`troubleshooting` etc.

 ## ECS(EC2 Container Service)
 * clusters can only scale in a single region.